gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 ### Merging files

-Before running our GWAS using regenie, we first need to merge all of the genotype call files (chromosome 1 to 22) into one file.
+Before running our GWAS using Regenie, we first need to merge all of the genotype call files (chromosome 1 to 22) into one file.
 This is in preparation for running [Step 1](#step-1-estimate-snps-contribution).

 ```bash
 pheno="BMI"